Sound Level Meters & Noise Meters

-A Class 1 Sound Level Meter is a high-precision meter useful for sound level measurements for occupational noise, environmental noise and laboratory applications, although you can use it for most other measurements such as industrial and construction noise assessments.
+A Class 1 Sound Level Meter is a high-precision meter useful for sound level measurements for occupational noise, environmental noise and laboratory applications, although you can use it for most other acoustic measurement applications such as industrial and construction noise assessments.
 The tolerance in each frequency is much tighter on Class 1 than on a Class 2 meter.
 Most British Standards call for a Class 1, but occupational noise measurements only require Class 2.

 A Class 2 instrument is still highly accurate and is perfect for occupational noise and industrial hygiene applications.
 For most Health and Safety applications, for example, Noise Risk Assessments, a Class 2 sound level meter is all that is required.

 Yes.
 There are different types of calibration.
 You need to field calibrate your meter before and after every set of measurements with an acoustic calibrator.
 You need to have a periodic calibrator (factory calibration) at least every two years, however, Pulsar recommends you return your instrument annually to us for recalibration and in return, we will extend your product warranty up to 7 years.
 All instruments leave Pulsar Instruments professionally calibrated and are supplied with a valid calibration certificate to international standards.
 Pulsar can also supply your sound level meters as UKAS calibrated which is the highest level of calibration you can receive (extra charges apply for this).